Chiang Rai, Thailand: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types A, B, C and O. Make sure to find the necessary type.
-Many adapters currently available are just plugs and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types A, B, C and O. Be sure to choose the necessary type.
+Many adapters that you can buy are just plug changers and expect your devices to adjust the voltage themselves.
 If yours can't do that they could get fried.
 This one should be sufficient for most areas.

-If you visit a temple, such as Baan Dam - Black House Museum, wear:
+If you check out a temple, such as Baan Dam - Black House Museum, wear:

-If you go to Namtok Khun Kon Forest Park, you're likely to do a lot of walking.
+If you go to Namtok Khun Kon Forest Park, you'll probably do a lot of walking.
 These are a must:

 Good hiking shoes